 The cosmetology program prepares students by developing positive attitudes as well as the skills and technical knowledge necessary for competency in the field of cosmetology.
 The program is open to both female and male applicants and allows students the opportunity to complete the State Cosmetology Board Examination.
 The student must have a 2.0 overall GPA to receive a certificate of completion.

-- All admission requirements must be met with Wharton County Junior College. - TSI-Reading must be met. - Complete program application.
-An interview will be scheduled with the Program Director.
+- All admission requirements must be met with Wharton County Junior College. - Complete and submit the program application directly to the Cosmetology department.
+The applicant will be scheduled for an interview with the Program Director.

 PLAN OF INSTRUCTION